As writers and content marketers, most of us fit more than one writer archetype.

-What writer archetype are you?
 Not the kind of writer.
-Not the genre, fiction or nonfiction, poet or PR flak, or even a specific genre.
-Rather, I’m referring to your tribe of fellow writers who think and do the same thing you do, even if it’s for a different company, publication, or industry.
+I don’t mean classifying writers by fiction or nonfiction, business or technical, poet or PR flak, or even a specific genre.
+Rather, I’m referring to your tribe of fellow writers who do the same style of work you do, even if it’s for a different company, publication, or industry.

 Writers can be collected into different archetypes as well.
-Different collective patterns of thought that help us define who we are.
-We may not know it, or put words to the ideas and motivations, but these collective patterns of thought are what drive our work.
+Different collective patterns of thought help us define who we are.
+We may not know it or put words to the ideas and motivations, but these collective patterns are what drive our work.
 You could almost say they’re the ultimate purpose that we’re feeling.

-I started thinking about writer archetypes this week, and tried to come up with my own classifications.
-Based on my own extensive research (i.e. I did three different Google searches), I can’t find anything else like it.
-(Which is odd, because writers love to talk about this kind of thing.)
+I’ve been thinking about writer archetypes and came up with my own classifications.
+Based on my own extensive research — I did three different Google searches — I can’t find anything else like it.
+(Which is odd because writers love to talk about this kind of thing.)

 So here are the eight Writer Archetypes I’ve come up with.
 Which one are you?

 - Analyst: What does the news mean?
 What can we infer from the latest political polls?
-What does the Arab Spring mean for the rest of the world?
+What will the U.S. pandemic relief package do to the economic recovery?
 The political pundits, the economists, the financial gurus are all Analysts.
 The Informer gave you the latest Dow report, but it’s the Analyst who goes on CNBC and tells you why it’s good or bad.
 A news story will tell the latest job numbers, but the economist tells you whether that means the economy is up or down.
 Sports columnists are often Analysts.

 - Educator: Writers who convey knowledge to help others learn.
-It’s more than just being an Informer, because the readers presumably already know how something works.
-Whether it’s a text book, a technical manual, or even just a series of blog posts that show you how to take advantage of Google AuthorRank, the writer who writes to intentionally teach is an Educator.
-A lot of bloggers and marketing book authors live in this space, choosing to build their personal brand and expertise by teaching instead of selling directly.
+It’s more than just being an Informer because their readers presumably already know how something works.
+Whether it’s a textbook, a technical manual, or even just a series of blog posts that teach you about trading cryptocurrency, the writer who writes to intentionally teach is an Educator.
+Many bloggers and business book authors live in this space, choosing to build their personal brand and expertise by teaching instead of selling directly.

 - Chronicler: The Chronicler is the observer of the human condition.
 You find a lot of newspaper columnists here.
-They’re not quite news, but they don’t fit anywhere else.
-Matthew Tulley of the Indianapolis Star is one, as was Studs Terkel and his 45 year radio program.
+They’re not quite news-tellers (Informers), but they don’t fit anywhere else.
+Scott Maxwell of the Orlando Sentinel is one, as was Studs Terkel and his 45-year radio program.
 Historians are usually found among the Chronicler ranks, as are a few novelists and many creative nonfiction writers.

-- Advocate: The rabble rouser with a pen.
-They not only observe the human condition, but they speak for those who have no voice, in order to effect change.
-The Advocate brings awareness to a cause in order to get people to care about it and even take action.
+- Advocate: The rabble-rouser with a pen.
+They observe the human condition, but they speak for those who have no voice to effect change.
+The Advocate brings awareness to a cause to get people to care about it and be informed.
 The Bilerico Project is an Advocate for the LGBT community, Our Human Family advocates for racial equality.
 (Disclosure: I write a monthly column for OHF and serve on their board.)
 You can even learn to be an activist writer at Bowling Green State University.

 - Persuader: One step beyond the Advocate, the Persuader works to get people to take action on something, but not necessarily a social cause.
 Political speechwriters are Persuaders, people in ministry are Persuaders, as is anyone who wants their reader to change their mind about a belief, opinion, or value.
 Public relations people work here, but marketers do not.
 That’s because a marketer is actually a. . .

 - Merchant: The Merchant is a Persuader who gets people to spend money.
 You could call this a subset of Persuader, but this is the only writing archetype where the primary focus is to get people to spend money.
-The other writers may hope to get money for what they do, but it’s not their sole purpose.
-In addition to marketers, advertisers, grant writers, content marketers, and even sales copywriters are Merchants.
+The other writers may hope to get money for what they do, but it’s not their function.
+Advertisers, grant writers, content marketers, and sales copywriters are Merchants.

-- Entertainer: Fiction, poetry, stage plays, screenplays.
-Anything you would read, watch, or hear for entertainment or escapist reasons lives here.
-You read a novel, watch a play or a TV show, or listen to a radio play that was written by the Entertainer.
+- Entertainer: Writers of fiction, poetry, stage plays, screenplays.
+Anything you would read, watch, or hear for entertainment or escapism lives here.
+You read a novel, watch a play or a TV show, or listen to a radio play written by the Entertainer.
 Many Entertainers can easily put one foot in the other archetypes — the Chronicler novelist, the Educator radio theater playwright, the Advocate stage playwright, but if they can only wear one hat, it’s the Entertainer’s.

-As I thought about these archetypes, I envisioned them on a wheel.
-Each one is a modified version of the one that came before it, and it sometimes dips into the next archetype.
+As I imagined and developed these archetypes, I envisioned them on a wheel.
+Each writer archetype is a modified version of the one that came before it, and it sometimes dips into the next archetype.
 The Analyst builds on the work of the Informer, while the Educator teaches you to understand what the Analyst meant.
-The Chronicler educates people about life in another place, and the Advocate wants you to know how important it is.
+The Chronicler educates people about life in another place, and the Advocate wants you to know how important that place is.
 And so on.

-But, this is not a natural evolution of writing.
-You don’t start out as an Informer, and move around the clock as time goes by, moving from one state to the other.
-You can make the jump from archetype to archetype within a career, a year, or even switching gears and topics in a single day.
+But, this is not a natural process of writing.
+You don’t start out as an Informer and move around the clock as time goes by, progressing from one role to the next.
+You can make the jump from archetype to archetype within a career, a year, or a single day.

-There are plenty of journalists who became novelists, or Educators who take the plunge into the marketing world, especially as marketing becomes more educational in nature.
+There are plenty of journalists (Informer) who became novelists (Entertainer), or Educators who take the plunge into the marketing world (Merchant), especially as content marketing becomes more educational in nature.
 And, of course, there are plenty of people who stay in the same archetype their entire lives.

-This is still a rough idea, and one I’m hoping to develop further.
-If you have any changes, ideas, or recommendations, I’d love to hear them.
+I’m still fleshing out this idea and trying to develop it further.
+If you have any thoughts, ideas, or recommendations, let me hear about them.
 Leave a comment and let me know what you think.